Operation Badr (1985): The battle

+Operation Badr commenced on the night of March 10, 1985, with an artillery strike on Al Basrah.
+The next night, Pasdaran and Basij forces advanced through the marshes to catch the Iraqi defenders off guard to the north of Al Qurnah.
 On March 11, Iran sent in a force of 100,000 men to attack the vicinity of Majnoon Island; this force landed at al-Qurnah, where the Tigris River skirts the highway and made a charge for it, succeeding in its partial capture, in response to which Iraq opened a counterattack with artillery, air strikes and armor divisions from the north.
 This battle was the first time that units of the Republican Guard were employed as reserve forces.

 The Iranians attacked from the Majnoun Islands, once again taking the Iraqis by surprise, striking at the southern end of Iraq's 4th army corps, on a 12 km wide front.

-The sheer ferocity of the Iranian offensive broke through the Iraqi lines, the Revolutionary Guard, with the support of tanks and artillery broke through the north of Qurna on 14 March.
+The Iranian offensive broke through the Iraqi lines, the Revolutionary Guard, with the support of tanks and artillery broke through the north of Qurna on 14 March.
 Two days into the offensive, the Iranians penetrated 16 km (10 miles) into Iraq; that same night 30,000 Iranian troops reached the Tigris River and crossed it using three pontoon bridges, one of which was capable of supporting heavy vehicles.
-Thus they succeeded in capturing part of the Baghdad-Basra Highway 6, which had eluded them during Operations Dawn 5 and Dawn 6;[28] however, while being successful the Iranians had dangerously overextended themselves, and were still suffering from shortages of armor.
+Thus they succeeded in capturing part of the Baghdad-Basra Highway 6, which had eluded them during Operations Dawn 5 and Dawn 6; however, while being successful the Iranians had dangerously overextended themselves, and were still suffering from shortages of armor.

-Saddam responded by launching chemical attacks (tabun agent) against the Iranian positions along the highway and by initiating the second "war of the cities", with an air and missile campaign against twenty Iranian population centres, including Tehran.[23]
+Saddam Hussein responded by launching chemical attacks (tabun agent) against the Iranian positions along the highway and by initiating the second "war of the cities", with an air and missile campaign against twenty Iranian population centres, including Tehran.
 The Iraqis had attempted to cause heavy Iranian casualties during the battle by channeling their infantry into pre-set artillery 'kill zones'; this counterattack was launched after the Iranians had reached their objective.

-Under General Sultan Hashim Ahmad al-Tai and General Jamal Zanoun (two of their most skilled commanders), the Iraqis launched air and artillery attacks against the Iranian positions, pinning them down; this was followed by a massive pincer attack against the Iranians, using mechanized infantry and tanks.[28]
-The battle came to a climax when Saddam Hussein ordered the use of chemical attacks to evict the Iranians; the Iraqis also flooded the Iranian trenches with specially constructed pipes, diverting water from the Tigris River.
-Under such heavy pressure the Iranians were forced to retreat.
-Helicopters also inflicted heavy losses on the retreating forces, forcing them back to the Hoveyzeh marshes and destroying the pontoon bridges.
-By March 16, all of the Iranian forces had retreated back to the marshes.
+Iraqi reserves, including elite Republican Guard units, launched a counteroffensive against the Iranians from three directions.
+Iraqi airstrikes and intense artillery bombardments, using both high explosives and chemical agents, hammered the Iranian position.
+After two days of relentless Iraqi assaults, the Pasdaran forces were forced to withdraw into the marshes.
+Iran's casualties were estimated between eleven thousand and seventeen thousand soldiers.

 A short time after the initial attack on the highway, Iran had planned to launch a diversionary one against another area, but it began too late and it too was defeated.